bitrix24/b24restdocs/api-reference/sonet-group/scrum/backlog/tasks-api-scrum-backlog-get.md

 >
 > Who can execute the method: any user

-The method `tasks.api.scrum.backlog.get` returns the values of backlog fields by Scrum ID.
+The method `tasks.api.scrum.backlog.get` returns the values of backlog fields by Scrum `id`.

-It may be necessary to obtain the backlog ID for adding or moving a task to the backlog.
+It may be necessary to obtain the `id` of the backlog for adding or moving a task to the backlog.

-## Parameters
+## Method Parameters

 {% include [Note on required parameters](../../../../_includes/required.md) %}